levydanqc/smartgarden/README.md

 ## Configuration

 To configure the project, all you need to do is enter your own informations from line 17 to 20.
-You will need the name and password of your WIFI and a hostname for the board as well as a password that you can create (It is optional, but for security purposes I more comfortable using one).
+You will need the name and password of your WIFI and a hostname for the board as well as a password that you can create (It is optional, but for security purposes we were more comfortable using one).
 The hostname will appear in the PORT setting of the Arduino IDE when you want to upload code and the password will be asked after compiling, just before uploading.

 ## Over-the-Air (OTA) Upload